abhranildas/Integrate-and-Classify-Normal-Distributions/README.md

 <a href="https://www.codecogs.com/eqnedit.php?latex=\boldsymbol{x}'&space;\boldsymbol{a_2}&space;\boldsymbol{x}&space;&plus;&space;\boldsymbol{a_1}'&space;\boldsymbol{x}&space;&plus;&space;a_0&space;=&space;0" target="_blank"><img src="https://latex.codecogs.com/gif.latex?\boldsymbol{x}'&space;\boldsymbol{a_2}&space;\boldsymbol{x}&space;&plus;&space;\boldsymbol{a_1}'&space;\boldsymbol{x}&space;&plus;&space;a_0&space;=&space;0" title="\boldsymbol{x}' \boldsymbol{a_2} \boldsymbol{x} + \boldsymbol{a_1}' \boldsymbol{x} + a_0 = 0" /></a>

 If d is the number of dimensions, `a2` is a d x d matrix (scalar for 1D), `a1` is a length-d column vector (scalar for 1D), and `a0` is a scalar.

+For observation inputs, this corresponds to Gaussians fitted to the data.
 <br><br/>
 ### `bd_pts_gauss_opt`
 A set of points on the optimal boundary between the Gaussians.
+For observation inputs, this corresponds to Gaussians fitted to the data.
 <br><br/>
 ### `acc_obs`
 Returned only for observation inputs.
 Array of three numbers: classification accuracy for the observation samples, for sample a, and for sample b.
 <br><br/>
 ### `d_obs`
-Returned only if inputs are observations, and the two samples are of equal size. d' between the observed distributions based on the classification accuracy of the data.
+Returned only for observation inputs, and if the two samples are of equal size. d' between the observed distributions based on the classification accuracy of the data.
 ### `bd_coeffs_obs_opt`
 Returned only for observation inputs.
 Matrix-form coefficients `a2`, `a1` and `a0` of the quadratic boundary that optimally separates the observations.
 We start with the optimal boundary between Gaussians fitted to the data, then optimize the quadratic coefficients to maximize the classification accuracy of the data.
 <br><br/>